andrewdelange/andrewdelange/README.md

-Hi this is my CV!!!!
   # Andrew de Lange

 Phone: +44 77 427 37244

 Email:  Andrewdelange02@gmail.com

-Physical Address: 26 mansion House Close TN27 8DE
+Physical Address: 26 Mansion House Close, Biddenden, TN27 8DE

 ###    Personal Profile:
-A young, energetic, kind, caring and adventurous young man who believes in being well- mannered, honest and a person who looks out for others.
-Having finished school in South Africa Andrew’s family emigrated to the UK in the beginning of 2020.
-He began his foundation phase studies at the University of Northampton International College in 2020 and is studying towards a BSc in Business Computing.
-Outside of studies and working part time Andrew has a love for following the car industry but particularly enjoys supercars and all sports cars.
-Andrew also enjoys playing golf, hockey and will play some village cricket this summer.
+An energetic, kind, caring and adventurous young man who believes in being well- mannered, honest and a person who carers for others.
+I completed school in South Africa and started my foundation phase studies at the University of Northampton International College in 2020.
+Currently am studying at Canterbury Christ Church University towards a BSc in Business Computing.
+I work part time at pubs and love supercars and basically any sports cars.
+Andrew also enjoy playing lawn bowls, golf, hockey and play computer games when time permits.

 ###       Secondary School Education:
-Completed Grade 12 in South Africa at the Golf School of Excellence, based in Johannesburg and allows students to concentrate primarily on their education but also combine concentrated instruction, coaching and practice in the game of golf.
+Completed Grade 12 in South Africa at the Golf School of Excellence, based in Johannesburg.
+A specialist school which allows students to concentrate primarily on their education but also combine concentrated instruction, coaching and practice in the game of golf.
 The students gain skills to progress into a career of golf - either as a professional player, golf course maintenance or golf club management.
 Andrew passed his Grade 12 year completing the following subjects:-

 1  English